 Student Hourly Positions (Undergrad and Grad)

 We're always looking for smart motivated students to partner with software developer and system administrator mentors.
 We expect students to work between 10 and 20 hours a week, with 10 of those being during business hours, with some flexibility on remaining hours.
 During the summer and breaks, it is possible to work up to 40 hours per week.
-We typically pay between $10 and $15 per hour, depending on experience.

 In addition to the official benefits, there are many side benefits:

 - You will work with the CHTC team.
 We are world leaders in solving interesting distributed computing problems!

 - You can attend interesting talks in the department

 - Relatively flexible working hours — we value work-life balance.

 - A Discounted Bus Pass!